 Re-skinning of buildings takes several forms, not all of them particularly reputable.
 During the 60s and 70s salesmen prowled the suburbs, seeking out fibro and weatherboard cottages that could be re-clad with aluminium or vinyl.

 On Saturday 24th August, the Powerhouse Museum ‘popped-up’ with a small object display and promotional stall at the Haldon Street Festival in Lakemba.
 Attended by more than 20,000 people, predominantly from the local Canterbury Council area, the festival was a fantastic opportunity for the Museum to bring some of its collection to the people – in particular, objects which not only help to promote a major upcoming exhibition opening at the Museum in 2014, but which have a special relevance and connection to some of the audiences we’re visiting.
-The two objects selected for display at this particular Pop-UP was the ‘Red Drop’ by Norwegian designer, Liv Blavarp.
+The two objects selected for display at this particular Pop-UP was the wasekaseka split sperm whale’s tooth necklace from Fiji dating to the mid-19th century and a contemporary neckpiece titled ‘Red Drop’ by Norwegian designer, Liv Blavarp.

 September 1st is Wattle Day, the perfect excuse to feature another of Agard Hagman's lovely botanical illustrations from 1888.
 The Museum's first Curator, Joseph Maiden (later Director of the Royal Botanic Gardens) was a well known wattle enthusiast.

 The name Wonderland evokes a sense of magic and mystery, something otherworldly and out of reach - much like the famed Alice and her trip down the rabbit hole.
 Sydney has more than one connection to the use of this name, most recently, is the title of a television sitcom set in an apartment block along the coastline of the eastern suburbs beaches of Sydney.